flutter_litert 2.5.2

 LiteRT (formerly TensorFlow Lite) Flutter plugin.
-Drop-in on-device ML inference with bundled native libraries for all platforms.
+Drop-in on-device ML inference with bundled native libraries for supported native platforms and web runtimes.

 flutter_litert

-A Flutter plugin for on-device ML inference using LiteRT (formerly TensorFlow Lite), with native libraries bundled automatically on every platform.
+A Flutter plugin for on-device ML inference using LiteRT (formerly TensorFlow Lite), with bundled native runtimes for Android, iOS, macOS, Windows, and Linux, plus web runtimes for Flutter Web.

 Background #